Delta-8-THC is legal according to federal law, but some states disagree. Is Delta-8-THC legal in Vermont? And if so, where can you find it?

 (iv) the sterilized seed of the plant that is incapable of germination; or

 (v) hemp or hemp products, as defined in 6 V.S.A. § 562.

-Because Delta-8 currently exists as an “agricultural commodity” derived from legal hemp material, there are no possession limits defined for Delta-8 products within Vermont law.
+Because Delta-8 is illegal to manufacture and sell in Vermont, there are no possession limits defined for Delta-8 products within Vermont law.

 Still, Delta-8 could be easily confused for Delta-9 THC by authorities without proper documentation and lab testing.

 Basic lab testing checks only for tetrahydrocannabinol, meaning that extensive lab tests are needed to differentiate between Delta-8 content and Delta-9 content when proof of legal possession is needed.

 Yes!
 Vermont passed S74 in 2004 which enacted medical cannabis legalization across the state.
 Recently in 2020, the state passed Act 164 to legalize cannabis for recreational use.
 The recreational market is not yet operational, but dispensaries are set to open in the state in 2022.

 Vermont does not allow Delta-8 products to be manufactured or sold in the state.
 Unfortunately, hemp products are currently subject to very little regulation, including in other neighboring states where Delta-8 is legal, like Massachusetts, New York, New Hampshire, and Maine.
 That means that while Delta-8 products may be accessible in the surrounding area, the quality may be questionable.
 It may also be illegal to transport Delta-8 over state lines.